Category: information

 1. A customer calls a bank to inquire about a loan.
 The call is automatically routed to an agent who specializes in loans.

-2. A customer calls a tech support company with a software issue.
+2. A customer calls a tech support company with a Software issue.
 The call is routed to an agent with technical expertise in the software.

 3. A customer calls a customer service line for a product that was recently purchased.
 The call is routed to an agent who has knowledge of the product and can assist the customer with any questions or concerns.